Agriculture

 On a national level

-• We are part of a working group, set up by the Minister of Agriculture and Environment, Dr. Kadis, for the development of a National Action Plan for the use of the Barn Owl as a pest control agent.
+- We are part of a working group, set up by the ex Minister of Agriculture and Environment, Dr. Kadis, for the development and implementation of the National Action Plan for the use of the Barn Owl as a natural pest control agent.

 On a European level